scobi7/CruxMetrics/README.md

 Given the string-based route, we plan to use a similar approach as Recurrent Neural Network for MoonBoard Climbing Route Classification and Generation and preprocess our data to capture the nuances of a route's difficulty.
 This would proposedly involve calculating a difficulty feature vector for each climb based on a number of factors, including the difficulty of the route’s path, the difficulty of the route’s holds, foot placement along the climb, wall angle, distance between holds, and more.

 Week 5:

 We have a working representation of data, with the ability to sort and parse/visualize our climbs.

 Goal for this week is to find a more friendly way to represent data.
 Im thinking like a single value for EACH hold.

+May 6th:

+added difficulty grades hard coded to coordinate values.
+I need to double check with andrew about confirming the difficulty bc these are random.
+Also, double check regarding def normalizeDifficulty(difficulty).

+Also figure out how to preview routes on your own Malachi